mih/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

 ..

-    This parametrization does not allow a psychophysically meaningful interpretation of the parameters.
+    This parameterization does not allow a psychophysically meaningful interpretation of the parameters.

 Cumulative Gaussian
 ...................

 The cumulative gaussian is obtained by combining the gauss sigmoid with one of the linear cores (ab,mw,linear).
-The parametrizations are precisely the same as for the logistic function with one exception:
+The parameterizations are precisely the same as for the logistic function with one exception:
-The scaling factor z(alpha) for the mw parametrization is :math:`z(\alpha) = \Phi^{-1}(1-\alpha)-\Phi^{-1}(\alpha)`, where :math:`\Phi`
+The scaling factor z(alpha) for the mw parameterization is :math:`z(\alpha) = \Phi^{-1}(1-\alpha)-\Phi^{-1}(\alpha)`, where :math:`\Phi`
 is the inverse of the the cumulative gaussian.

 Cumulative Gumbel
 .................

-Also for the cumulative Gumbel sigmoids, the parametrizations are similar to the logistic function.
+Also for the cumulative Gumbel sigmoids, the parameterizations are similar to the logistic function.
 However, the Gumbel distribution is skewed.
-This implies that the alpha parameter of the ab parametrization can *not* be interpreted as a 75% threshold.
-For the mw parametrization this is solved in a different way.
+This implies that the alpha parameter of the ab parameterization can *not* be interpreted as a 75% threshold.
+For the mw parameterization this is solved in a different way.
 The lgumbel + mw function is parametrized as follows:

 .. math::